My social-media life has been Fediverse-first for a year now. I stick my head into Bluesky and Threads regularly, but

 At the surface level, this one should be a little boring too.
 Billions of humans participate in social media every day, and while it’s not all sweetness and light, the systems people have built for spam-fighting and anti-abuse are… not bad.
 I firmly believe that if a social-media provider has an abuse issue, it’s because they don’t care enough (or maybe are on the abusers’ side).
 No, you can never cut the level of nasty noise down to zero.
 Yes, you can achieve an acceptable level of trust and safety.

 Mastodon’s trust-and-safety story is imperfect, but it’s not terrible.
-The fact that there are thousands of instances, each of them does their own moderation, and each spots problem people coming in from problem instances, is in aggregate very powerful.
+The fact that there are thousands of instances, each of them doing their own moderation, means that there are many eyes to spot problem people coming in from problem instances.
+This is potentially very powerful.

 Also, Mastodon has a nuclear weapon: Defederation.
 If you’re running an instance, and you don’t police it, and if Nazis and incels and channers start using it for abuse, instance admins will notice really damn fast, and unless you fix the problem the mainstream instances will de-federate you, which is to say 100% of your users will be perma-blocked from everywhere.
 At which point you might as well shut down.
 So the incentives to tend your garden are pretty strong.

 Will it work at really huge scale?
 I’m not sure, to be honest.
-There are already a couple of organizations offering “shared blocklists” to aggregate knowledge on who it’s not safe to talk to.
+There are already a couple of “shared blocklists” on offer which aggregate knowledge on who it’s not safe to talk to.
 There’s a nascent organization, IFTAS, that wants to develop a whole suite of shared tools and offer moderation as a service.

 Mastodon: What’s good · The client-software space is lively.
-For each of iOS, Android, and Web, there are multiple option that offer really unique takes on the experience.
+For each of iOS, Android, and Web, there are multiple options that offer really unique takes on the experience.
 A few of them are delightful.
+In particular, I can’t recommend Phanpy.social enough; my daily driver on computer and mobile.

 The Content-Warning (CW) system works great.
 For a while you’d get snarled at if you were publicly angry about bigotry without a CW, but that seems to have subsided.
 These days CWs are used appropriately: Suicide, Food, Food including meat, alcohol, #NSFW.
-Oh yeah, #NSFW and “#lewd”; there is plenty of bared-adult-flesh erotica that you can see or not as you please.
+Oh yeah, #NSFW and “#lewd”; there is plenty of bared-adult-flesh erotica that you can see and share (or not) as you please.
+Because there are no advertisers who might be offended.

 (Note: This does not include the big servers, mostly in Japan, that are full of what they call “Lolicon” and we call child abuse; they’re defederated by all the mainstream instances.)